nelsonjingusc/wap3-agent-payment-poc/docs/NOSANA_INTEGRATION_Q&A_from_meeting_appointment.md

    Converting market descriptions into embedding vectors (e.g., `sentence-transformers/all-MiniLM-L6-v2`) and identifying semantically equivalent markets across venues using similarity scoring plus structural compatibility filters.

 3. **News digest**
-   Fetching relevant articles and running a lightweight open-weight LLM (e.g., Llama or Mistral via Ollama) to produce structured summaries tied directly to a market's resolution criteria.
+   Fetching relevant articles and running a lightweight open-weight LLM (e.g., Llama or Ollama) to produce structured summaries tied directly to a market's resolution criteria.

 Market matching and news digest are already integrated and running in the demo through Nosana-backed container jobs.
 Outcome pricing follows the same execution pattern and is next in the integration queue.